Haval Xiaolong Max: Powertrain

 The Haval Xiaolong Max has two plug-in hybrid powertrains using either a 85 kW naturally aspirated or a 113 kW turbocharged 1.5-litre four-cylinder engine, with a choice of 9.41 and 19.27 kWh battery packs with claimed WLTC pure electric range of 44 and 86 km, respectively.
 The fuel consumption of the Haval Xiaolong Max is 5.6 L/100km.

 Haval H6L

 The Haval H6L is the internal combustion engine variant of the Xiaolong Max.
-Sharing most of the exterior appearance of the 2025 model year Xiaolong Max, it was launched in November 2025 with the sixth generation Great Wall Motor engine technology, and is powered by a 2.0 liter turbo engine producing 175kW and 385N·m mated to a 9-speed dual clutch transmission.
-0 to 100km/h acceleration time is 7.2 seconds and WLTC fuel consumption is 7.4L/100km.
+Sharing most of the exterior appearance of the 2025 model year Xiaolong Max, it was launched in November 2025 with the sixth generation Great Wall Motor engine technology, and is powered by a 2.0-liter turbo engine producing 175 kW and 385 Nm mated to a 9-speed dual clutch transmission.
+0 to 100 km/h acceleration time is 7.2 seconds and WLTC fuel consumption is 7.4 L/100km.